 A: Safety is my number one priority.
-If any member of your family is feeling unwell or has been exposed to someone with Covid-19 before our session, please let me know and we can reschedule the session to another time without penalty.
+If any member of your family feels unwell or has been exposed to someone with Covid-19 before our session, please let me know and we can reschedule the session to another time without penalty.
 If I am feeling unwell or have been exposed, I will also let you know and reschedule the session for when it is most convenient for you.
 If numbers are going up and you just don't feel comfortable continuing with the session, that's fine too.
 We can reschedule for a later date.

 A: Check out my "What to Wear" page of advice on picking your clothing for family sessions.
 Also, feel free to email or text me photos of clothing choices if you are having a hard time deciding.

 A. There are a number of options we can consider if you happen to get bad weather on your session date.